Snowsita/Ecommerce-Microservice/README.md

 docker-compose up
 ```

-This will start all of the services, as well as the required infrastructure, such as PostgreSQL, MongoDB, and Kafka.
+This will start all of the services, as well as the required infrastructure, such as PostgreSQL, MongoDB, Kafka, Keycloak, Zipkin, and Maildev.

 ## Services